halt-dos/wiki-base/docs/products/waf/listener/profiles/profiles.md

 **Countries:**

 This option specify countries from where request is coming should match with this profile.

+**URI**

+This option specify the URI that will be matched with this profile.
+Once the URI matched, policies configured under this profiles will be implemented.

 **Source IP Prefixes:**